-- a) that not all seats on the body are allocated to the same group; - b) that the majority of seats on the body are allocated to a particular political group if the number of persons belonging to that group is a majority of the authority's membership; - c) Subject to a) and b) above, that the number of seats on the ordinary committees of a relevant authority which area allocated to each political group bears the same proportion to the total of all seats on the ordinary committees of that authority as is borne by the number of Members of that group to the membership of the authority; and d) Subject to paragraphs a) and c) above, that the number of seats on the body which are allocated to each political group bears the same proportion to the number of all the seats on that body as is borne by the number of members of that group to the membership of the authority.
+- a) that not all seats on the body are allocated to the same group; - that the majority of seats on the body are allocated to a particular political group if the number of persons belonging to that group is a majority of the authority's membership; - c) Subject to a) and b) above, that the number of seats on the ordinary committees of a relevant authority which area allocated to each political group bears the same proportion to the total of all seats on the ordinary committees of that authority as is borne by the number of Members of that group to the membership of the authority; and - d) Subject to paragraphs a) and c) above, that the number of seats on the body which are allocated to each political group bears the same proportion to the number of all the seats on that body as is borne by the number of members of that group to the membership of the authority.

-An elected mayor can be a member of a political group but is excluded for the purposes of the proportionality calculations for seats on the Council's Committees.
-The composition of the Mayor's ExecutiveCabinet and meetings of its committees, sub-committees or working parties the Mayor's Executive need not reflect the political balance of the Council as a whole (paragraph 6.04(a) of Article 6 provides further details as to the composition of the CabinetExecutive) and therefore is also excluded from the requirements of political proportionality.
+The composition of the Cabinet and its committees, sub-committees or working parties need not reflect the political balance of the Council as a whole (Article 6 provides further details as to the composition of the Cabinet) and therefore is also excluded from the requirements of political proportionality.